appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/insert-and-update-data-in-sql.md

 WHERE id IN ({{Table1.updatedRows.map((user) => user.allFields.id).join(',')}});
 ```

-This query utilizes the `.map` function to efficiently update the `name` and `phone` columns in the `users` table for multiple rows, each identified by its unique `id`.
+This SQL query updates the `name` and `phone` columns in the `users` table based on conditions specified for rows in the `updatedRows` array, using `CASE` statements.
+It only applies updates to rows with matching `id` values.

 </dd>